marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: optimize options, options, optimization

 .. _optimize-options:

-.. index:: optimize options

-.. index:: options, optimization

 Options That Control Optimization
 *********************************